 - An Ilyushin Il-62 airliner crashes near Königs Wusterhausen, East Germany killing 156 people.

 - The Troubles: British troops are deployed in Northern Ireland as political and sectarian violence breaks out, marking the start of the 37-year Operation Banner.

 - UK Marine Broadcasting Offences Act declares participation in offshore pirate radio illegal.

 - Founding and first official meeting of the American Football League.

-- Pakistan gains Independence from the British Empire and joins the Commonwealth of Nations.
+- Pakistan gains Independence from the British Empire.

 - World War II: Winston Churchill and Franklin D. Roosevelt sign the Atlantic Charter of war stating postwar aims.

 - Rainey Bethea is hanged in Owensboro, Kentucky in the last known public execution in the United States.